Structure of sparse Boolean functions over Abelian groups, and its application to testing: Introduction

-Unlike~\cite{gopalan2011testing}, it becomes a bit more challenging to prove that if $f$ is $\epsilon$-far from any $s$-sparse Boolean function over $\Z_p^n$, then with high probability at least $(s+1)$ buckets will have weight more than $\tau$.
-Since we partition the set of characters by cosets, the events whether two characters land in the same bucket (that is same coset) are {\em not independent} -- since two characters (in the case $p\neq 2$) can be scalar multiple of each other; this is where some additional care is required (which was not the case in~\cite{gopalan2011testing}).
+Unlike~\cite{gopalan2011testing}, it becomes a bit more challenging to prove that if $f$ is $\epsilon$-far from any $s$-sparse Boolean function over $\G$, then with high probability at least $(s+1)$ buckets will have weight more than $\tau$.
+Since we partition the set of characters by cosets, the events whether two characters land in the same bucket (that is same coset) are {\em not independent} -- since two characters (in the case $\G \neq \mathbb{Z}_2^n$) can be scalar multiple of each other; this is where some additional care is required (which was not the case in~\cite{gopalan2011testing}).
 Under random shifts and case-by-case analysis, we can show that the two events are {\em not correlated}, i.e., the covariance of the corresponding indicator variables of the two events is $0$; see Lemma~\ref{thm:random-coset}.
 Thus, we can use Chebyshev's inequality and then Markov's inequality to bound the number of buckets that can be of low weight, or in other words prove that the number of ``heavy'' weight buckets is more than $s+1$.
-Due to lack of space, the proof of \cref{thm:algo-sparse-check} is given in \cref{section_thm:algo-sparse-check}.